 In addition to the requirements of this chapter, the requirements and standards contained in the following technical publications are hereby incorporated by reference and shall be applied in determining whether permits to construct or alter public water system components, excluding wells (but including well pumping equipment and appurtenances), shall be issued or denied.
 Each of these publications is available from the publisher or source listed for the publication.
 The specific requirements contained in this chapter supersede the requirements and standards contained in these publications.
 Where there are conflicts between these publications, suppliers of water and construction permit applicants shall comply with any one of the publications.
-Where there are multiple options or alternatives in these publications, suppliers of water and construction permit applicants shall comply with any one of the options or alternatives.
-The Department shall allow exceptions to the requirements and standards in these publications if suppliers of water or construction permit applicants provide justification for each exception and provide alternative design and construction features that achieve the same purpose and that afford a similar level of strength, durability, reliability, and public health protection.
+Where there are multiple options or alternatives in these publications, suppliers of water and construction permit applicants shall allow exceptions to the requirements and standards in these publications if suppliers of water or construction permit applicants provide justification for each exception and provide alternative design and construction features that achieve the same purpose and that afford a similar level of strength, durability, reliability, and public health protection.